Vegas Pro

-Vegas Pro (stylized as VEGAS Pro, formerly known as Sony Vegas) is a professional video editing software package for non-linear editing (NLE), designed to run on the Microsoft Windows operating system.
+Vegas Pro (formerly stylized as VEGAS Pro and known as Sony Vegas and Sony Vegas Pro) is a professional video editing software package for non-linear editing (NLE), designed to run on the Microsoft Windows operating system.

-The first release of Vegas Beta was on 11 June 1999.
+The first release of Vegas Beta was on June 11, 1999.
 Vegas was originally developed as a non-linear audio editing application.
-Version 2.0 would split the program into audio and video editing variants, with the former being dropped by version 4.0, making the video offering the only variant available to consumers.
-Vegas Pro features real-time multi-track video and audio editing on unlimited tracks, resolution-independent video sequencing, complex effects, compositing tools, 24-bit/192 kHz audio support, VST and DirectX plug-in effect support, and Dolby Digital surround sound mixing.

 The software was originally published by Sonic Foundry until May 2003, when Sony purchased Sonic Foundry and formed Sony Creative Software.
-On 24 May 2016, Sony announced that Vegas was sold to MAGIX, which formed VEGAS Creative Software, to continue support and development of the software.
+On May 24, 2016, Sony announced that Vegas was sold to MAGIX, which formed VEGAS Creative Software, to continue support and development of the software.
+As of the end of March 2026, it was publicly announced that Boris FX had taken ownership of Vegas Pro.

 Each release of Vegas is sold standalone; however, upgrade discounts are sometimes provided.